decentraland/documentation/content/creator/sdk7/projects/land-parcels.md

 When [deploying]({{< ref "/content/creator/sdk7/publishing/publishing.md" >}}) a scene, the content is uploaded to the coordinates of the parcels in the scene.
 A scene can include a single parcel, or a list of up to dozens of them.
 Each parcel represents 16x16 meters in the open world.

 All of the entities in the scene must fit entirely within these parcels.
 If any entities extends beyond, when running a preview you'll see the entity enclosed in a red frame, to make this visible.
 When the scene is published the entity won't render at all.
+See [position entities]({{< ref "/content/creator/sdk7/3d-essentials/entity-positioning.md#scene-boundaries" >}}) for more details.

 <img src="/images/3d-model-animations/3d-essentials/09-bounding-box.png" width="300"/>